rji-futures-lab/django-rmp-data/README.md

 ### 9. Fork our repo

+Before we move on, we need to decide:

+- how many forks we're making
+- who is the owner of each fork

+For example, if there are two student groups working on separate front-end design concepts, we might create an organization for each student group and create a fork for each student group.

+Once this is decided, navigate to the homepage of our repo at <https://github.com/rji-futures-lab/django-rmp-data>, then click "Fork" button in the upper right corner of the page.

+You'll end up on the homepage for the new fork of the project, which is indicated in the title at the top of the page.

 ### 10. Clone your fork of the repo

+click the green "Clone or download" button.

 This will create a local copy of project directory in your present working directory.